 On the other hand, an eSIM/eUICC allows a SIM to switch providers and leverage different roaming agreements.
 For example, Zipit offers SIMs for IoT with more than one network profile for global coverage.
 One eUICC SIM card can connect to multiple networks over the air without requiring access to the device–this enables faster device deployment and rapid global scalability.

-Learn more about what an eSIM is and if it’s right for your IoT device.
+Learn more about what an eSIM is and if it’s right for your IoT device

-A global SIM is one SIM card capable of roaming by leveraging roaming relationships of multiple carriers.
-A multi-carrier SIM approach uses SIMs from multiple network operators in different regions.
-Utilizing a multi-carrier SIM approach or multi-SKU approach can provide better coverage on a global scale because they leverage local networks owned by a SIM’s regional carrier rather than relying on roaming agreements between carriers.
-Often, this approach is more reliable and cost-effective than using a global SIM.
-The difficulty with using multiple SIMs comes with managing relationships and contracts with multiple carriers, as well as efficiently managing SIM states or moving devices between plans.
+The difficulty with using multiple SIMs comes with managing relationships and contracts with multiple carriers and efficiently managing SIM states or moving devices between plans.
 Certain carrier rate plans or very high data usage plans, like Fixed Wireless, are limited to a specific carrier offering those plans and do not allow for roaming.
 A 300GB plan would require multiple SIMs to offer the plan on multiple carriers.
 Carriers have specific restrictions with each other on how much data can be used while roaming on another network.

 You can streamline multi-carrier SIM management with our IoT connectivity platform and partner with Zipit to manage your connectivity with the world’s top cellular carriers.

-Learn more about the advantages, disadvantages, and uses of global and multi-carrier SIMs.
+Learn more about the advantages, disadvantages, and uses of global and multi-carrier SIMs

 Steered and non-steered SIMs behave differently when a device roams.
 No matter what alternative networks become available during roaming, a steered SIM will stay connected to the original carrier’s network or their preferred roaming list priority, even if the connection is weak.
 Non-steered SIMs, on the other hand, connect to the strongest available network by leveraging agreements between different carriers.
 Many IoT devices depend on non-steered SIMs for a continuous, stable connection.